4 Day Chinchero Horse Riding Tour in Peru

 Peru Horse Riding Tour

-We invite you to join our horse riding holidays along the Peruvian Andes.
-In each tour we have a variaty of beautiful nature with valley's, rivers, snow-mountains, and wild-life, you will also see (pre)Inka culture and archeological complexes and you will experience Andean folkore with their tradional clothing and ways to live.
+Hacienda del Chalán invites you to join this horse riding holiday along the Peruvian Andes.
+In each tour, they have a variety of beautiful nature with valley's, rivers, snow-mountains, and wildlife, you will also see (pre)Inka culture and archeological complexes and you will experience Andean folklore with their traditional clothing and ways to live.

 Key Information: